andybalaam/articles-choose-the-right-level/choose-the-right-level.md

 A particularly troublesome variant of this situation is when we must instantiate large numbers of interconnected mock classes just to create an instance of a class under test.
-This causes problems when the the code under test changes, and tests fail because the mocks no longer express the true behaviour of related classes.
+This causes problems when the code under test changes, and tests fail because the mocks no longer express the true behaviour of related classes.
 More description of how to avoid complex mocks may be found in [Balaam]